Leader of the Liberal Party of Canada: Leadership convention

-Guarantee representation for women, disproportionate clout for youth - Youth and A set portion of delegate allocation were reserved for youth and women starting at the 1948 convention.
-At the 1948, 82 delegate accretions out of about 1300 at that convention were designated for the Young Liberal Federation, accounting for or 6.3%.
-While only 28 were designated for the Women Liberal Federation, women made up a substantial proportion of the regulate delegates.
+Guarantee representation for women, disproportionate clout for youth – A fixed allocations of delegate positions were reserved for youth and women at conventions of the Liberal Party of Canada starting in 1948.
+At the 1948 convention that elected Louis St. Laurent, 82 delegate accreditations (out of approximately 1300) were designated for the Young Liberal Federation, accounting for 6.3% of the convention delegates.
+While only 28 delegate positions were designated for the Women Liberal Federation, women made up a substantial proportion of the regulate delegates.
 Starting at the 1990 convention, half of the electoral districts delegate accreditations were to be reserved for women, pushing the share of women delegates up to 46% at that convention.
 The proportion of delegate accreditation guaranteed to youth would reach its peak at the 2003 convention, with 1200 constituency youth delegates and over 500 campus club delegates making up close 40% of the convention.
 The party further added approximately 600 delegate accreditations for indigenous delegates at the 2006 convention, though a substantial portion of that went unfilled.

-Unbeknownst to delegates in attendance at the time, the 2006 leadership convention held in Montreal was the last competitive leadership convention held by the Liberal Party.
-It was also the only time the elected leader was not the first place candidate in the first ballot, with the surprise election of fourth place contender Stephane Dion over frontrunners Michael Ignatieff and Bob Rae.
+Final leadership conventions - Unbeknownst to delegates in attendance at the time, the 2006 leadership convention held in Montreal was the last competitive leadership convention held by any major political party (Note: as in political parties with current representation in the House of Commons) at the national level.
+It was also the only instance in the federal Liberal Party's history the first-place contestant at the first ballot did not end up winning the contest.
+The 2006 convention ended with the surprise election of fourth-place contender Stephane Dion over frontrunners Michael Ignatieff and Bob Rae.
 Following Dion's resignation, the Liberal Party held its last leadership convention in May 2009 in Vancouver.
-The actual contest however ended months earlier when Dominic Leblanc and Bob Rae having with drew from the race in December 2008 and remaining candidate Michael Ignatieff started acting as parliamentary leader.
+The actual contest however ended months earlier in December 2008 when Dominic Leblanc and Bob Rae withdrew from the race, allowing presumed leader-elect Michael Ignatieff to assume the party's parliamentary leadership.

-Direct Vote by Membership
+Direct vote by membership

-At the 2009 convention, the Liberal Party amended its constitution to specify that future leadership elections were to be conducted with a weighted one member, one vote system in which all party members would cast ballots but in which they would be counted so that each riding had equal weight.
-This system, however, has been modified in the 2012 Biennial Convention in Ottawa.
-In addition to the card-carrying membership, registered supporters, a newly created category of Liberal sympathisers, given the right to vote in their constituency.
+At the 2009 convention, the Liberal Party adopted a resolution specifying that future leadership elections would be conducted with direct election by members, effectively eliminated delegated convention as the final phase.
+The new leadership election mechanism retained equal weighting of all electoral district by allocating 100 "points" to each, and award them on the on the basis of the proportion of the first preference votes received by each leadership contestant.
+The mechanism adopted makes no provision for guaranteeing any minimum representation of youth, women or indigenous people in the electorate of future leadership contests.

+The election mechanism was modified in the 2012 to allow Liberal supporters to registered to vote without becoming party members.
+In 2016, the Liberal Party overhauled its constitution, substituting key term party "members" with Registered Liberals, and convention "delegates" with attendees, retiring two key concepts of previous leadership contest.
+In the party's most recent leadership contest held in 2025, registered Liberals were the electorate.